15+ min read

 3 data-driven tips to improve your next earnings release

 4 min read

 Throughout earnings season, all eyes are on the latest company announcements that will move the market.
-But IR professionals know there’s a lot more going on behind the scenes to make sure their company’s earnings day goes off without a hitch.
+But IR professionals know there’s much more going on behind the scenes to make sure their company’s earnings day goes off without a hitch.

-One of the most important elements of earnings day reporting is preparing the release, or official announcement.
-The earnings release, at a high level, allows IR teams to share their company’s earnings story with the world.
-It also allows IR teams to set the stage and introduce a narrative for the earnings call to follow.
+One of the essential elements of earnings day reporting is preparing the release or official announcement.
+At a high level, the earnings release allows IR teams to share their company’s earnings story with the world.
+It also enables IR teams to set the stage and introduce a narrative for the earnings call.

 Like all elements of earnings season preparation, research plays a vital role in ensuring your announcement is communicated with a sense of consistency, relevancy, and transparency to the public, investors, and the press.
-The earnings release is a chance for IR teams to distill and complement the lengthy, often complex quantitative legalese of the 10Q and regulatory reporting data with qualitative insights to drive company narrative and maintain control of messaging.
+The earnings release is a chance for IR teams to distill and complement the lengthy, often complex quantitative legalese of the 10Q and regulatory reporting data with qualitative insights to drive company narrative and maintain messaging control.

 Here are some of our research tips for putting together a release that stands out from the crowd:

 Analysts and investors move quickly during the earnings season.
 Some may have email alerts set up to track particular companies or keywords so that they’re instantly notified whenever new information is released.

 IR teams might highlight other company news that may not otherwise have warranted a standalone release along with financial results.
 This could be a change in leadership, product announcement, or outlook on industry trends.
 Regardless, it’s essential to capture already short attention spans with the correct information early on.

 “A good earnings news release informs existing investors and potential investors on how the company is performing,” Connie Hubbell, CEO, Hubbell Group, said.
 “Get straight to the point, and don’t bury the lead.”